Aspen in October - a few tips

 How do I get to Windstar?

 The (since it has been sold former) Windstar Land is one of the places you can only reach by car (or on foot, but I guess this is a little TOO far, it is about 17 miles....).
 Windstar is not located in Aspen, but near Snowmass, about a 30 minutes drive away.
-It looks like except to moving the John Denver Statue away and setting up a little memorial for John, nothing has changed there, yet.
-It is still fully accessable, but it is not known now how long this will still be the case.
+It looks like beside moving the John Denver Statue away and setting up a little memorial for John, a few things have changed there, but it is still fully accessable most of the times.
+Unfortunately, it is not known now how long this will still be the case.
 The statue, by the way, has in the meantime been set up at the Red Rocks Theater near Denver.

 You leave Aspen on Highway 82 direction Glenwood Springs, until you see a gas station from the Highway at a turnoff to the left.
 Turn left into this street (this is the Snowmass Creek Road), follow it to the end, then turn left again.
 Windstar will be on your right after about 0.7 miles.
 Here the route from Windstar into the middle of Aspen on Google Maps.